DBCLS

 run_sparql

-Execute custom SPARQL queries on any RDF database.
-Use get_MIE_file first to understand the database schema.
+Execute custom SPARQL queries on any RDF database in the portal.
+For best results, use get_MIE_file first to understand the database schema and available properties.

 togoid_convertId

-Convert IDs between databases (e.g., UniProt to ChEMBL, PubChem to ChEBI)
+Convert identifiers between databases (e.g., UniProt to ChEMBL, PubChem to ChEBI).

 togoid_countId

-Count how many IDs can be converted between databases
+Count how many IDs can be converted between two databases.

 togoid_getAllDataset